simonnickel/snap/README.md

 ## Package Collections

 Not working at the moment!
+The Generator does not build, will try again in the future.

+`packages.json` is prepared.

 [Swift Package Collection](https://www.swift.org/blog/package-collections/)
 [Generator](https://github.com/swiftlang/swift-package-collection-generator)